 - If their vision is compromised, confine your dog to a safe area and minimize stress until you’re able to get a diagnosis by a veterinarian.

 - Do not let your dog traumatize or rub their eyes.
 If necessary, apply a protective collar to avoid self-inflicted trauma from scratching.
+Have your groomer trim long hairs around your dog’s eyes to reduce irritation.

 It’s important to note that any medication (including human over-the-counter eye drops) should be checked with your veterinarian first before trying it at home.